BrianSturgis/Week-4-solo-project/README.md

 ## Detailed Description

 Pizza Parlor
-Create a website for a pizza company where a user can choose one or more individual toppings (cheese, pepperoni, artichoke, anchovy, etc) and a size to order a pizza and see the final cost.
+This is an application for ordering a pizza where a user can choose from one  individual toppings (cheese, pepperoni, artichoke, anchovy, etc) and a size to order a pizza and see the final cost.

 Allow the user to choose toppings and size for the pizza they'd like to order.
 Create a pizza object constructor with properties for toppings and size.